 Adapting other brands to a Sony give poor results:

 Canon 5DSR vs. Sony A7 II 17 October 2015

-The very best filter is the Hoya 72mm HD UV which is made of hardened glass and repels dirt and fingerprints, and is also multicoated.
+The very best protective filter is the 72mm Hoya multicoated HD3 UV which uses hardened glass and repels dirt and fingerprints, and is also multicoated.